 International Medical Education Programs

 FAIMER strives to better understand international medical education through its study of the educational experiences of medical school students and physician trainees around the world and how these experiences vary.
 To further this research, FAIMER collects descriptive and curricular information from medical schools throughout the world.
 In addition, surveys are mailed periodically to ministries of health and education and to medical councils to validate the information gathered from these medical schools.
-The information gathered from this research is used to update FAIMER’s International Medical Education Directory (IMED), a database of the world’s medical schools made freely available on this website.
-The countries with the most recognized and operating medical schools listed in IMED are shown in the graph below.
+The information gathered from this research is used to update the World Directory of Medical Schools.
+The countries with the most operational medical schools listed in the World Directory are shown in the graph below.

-Countries with the Most Recognized and Operating Medical Schools Listed in IMED
+Countries with the Most Operational Medical Schools Listed in the World Directory

 In addition to collecting information used to validate the recognition of international medical schools, survey respondents are asked to report on admission requirements, accreditation processes, and medical licensure criteria.
 The results of these surveys are used to further refine instruments for the collection of data on international medical education institutions and accreditation bodies, including the standards used to approve medical programs and the criteria employed to certify and license physicians.
 These data are used on an ongoing basis to update and expand FAIMER’s Directory of Organizations that Recognize/Accredit Medical Schools (DORA).

 FAIMER collaborates with the Educational Commission for Foreign Medical Graduates (ECFMG®) on a program through which international medical schools are provided with aggregate data on the United States Medical Licensing Examination® (USMLE®) performance of their students/graduates in exchange for information on the schools’ curricula, student application requirements, enrollment, and clinical training practices.
 This exchange of information will provide a more detailed picture of international medical schools and their graduates, allowing FAIMER to expand its data resources and further its research on international medical education programs.